Multi-Agent Clarity-Aware Dynamic Coverage with Gaussian Processes: Introduction

 \section{Introduction}

-A standard mission for swarms of robots is the collection of information that varies both in time and in space over a domain of interest.
-To collect such information optimally in some sense, the team of robots must reason about the currently available information, the target level of confidence, the spatiotemporal evolution of the underlying information, the sensing functional, as well as coordinate the actions of the each robot.
+A standard robotic mission is the collection of information that varies both in time and space over a domain of interest.
+To collect such information optimally, a (team of) robot(s) must reason about the currently available information, the target level of confidence in the information sought, the spatiotemporal evolution of the underlying information, and the robot's sensing capabilities, and (in the case of a team) coordinate the actions of each robot.

 The design of informative path planners and dynamic coverage controllers has long been of interest~\cite{liang2014survey, oktug20083d, bentz2020dynamic}, with a variety of techniques proposed including Voronoi partitioning~\cite{cortes2004coverage}, sampling approaches~\cite{moon2022tigris, bry2011rapidly}, grid/graph based approaches~\cite{cao2013multi, xiao2022nonmyopic} and ergodic search~\cite{mathew2011metrics, dressel2019tutorial}.